woroko/metalgen/README.md

-# metalgen
+A small web app that generates metal lyrics from an LSTM network.
-Small web app that generates metal lyrics from an LSTM network
+Does not contain the model + some other assets.